sensorlab/AI-ASSIST/README.md

 ## 📫 Contact

-For inquiries related to the project, please refer to the contact information on the [official website](https://sensorlab.ijs.si/projects/ai-assist/).
+For inquiries related to the project, please refer to the contact information on the [Laboratory of Electric Power Supply website](https://lpee.fe.uni-lj.si/en/personnel/urban-rudez-ph-d/) or [SensorLab website](https://sensorlab.ijs.si/about/).